newrelic-experimental/newrelic-sketch-java/README.md

 * **NrSketchSerializer**: This class serializes a sketch to a ByteBuffer, or deserializes a sketch from a ByteBuffer.
   The bucket counters are written as [varint](https://en.wikipedia.org/wiki/Variable-length_quantity) to save space.
-At the default max 320 buckets, typical serialized object size is less than 1KB.
+At the default max 160 buckets, typical serialized object size is less than 500 bytes.

 For your convenience, Jmh benchmark is included in this project to measure cpu cost (see jmhInsert.sh).
 To give you some rough idea on the relative cpu cost of the different classes, below are some numbers.
 As always, benchmark numbers